 Or, if you want to see the real professionals (aka lawyers) take on the licensure subject, we highly recommend this webinar from the National Consortium of Telehealth Resource Centers (11/10/20).

 Patient Consent to Telehealth Services

 During COVID-19, some of the rules around patient informed consent to receive telehealth services have changed.
-However, they haven’t changed if it’s practical to continue them and the rules are designed to ensure patient clarity around what can be a confusing new form of health care.
+However, that is only true if it is not feasible to implement - best practices is still to receive informed consent.
+These rules are designed to ensure patient clarity around what can be a confusing new form of health care.
 Therefore, while nobody wants bureaucracy to limit health care access during COVID-19, we recommend learning the underlying rules and implementing as much as possible.